bkager/Tiny-node-cookbook/recipe-name-greeter.md

 * The Node process module
 ___

 If you followed recipe XXXNUMBER, you created a program that outputs random greetings to the command line when you run it in Node.
 It's a very limited program, though, and can't respond to input.
 You just invoke it, it does its thing, you get some random output from a pre-programmed list of possibilities.
-We'd like to be able to pass a program arguments that it can then use in its code, just as we can pass arguments into functions.
+We'd like to be able to pass arguments to a program  that it can then use in its code, just as we can pass arguments into functions.
 In this case, we could pass in a name and have the program return a personalized greeting.

 ![Screenshot of a terminal.
 The command "node name-greeter.js" is entered and the output is "Welcome, Britta!"](https://github.com/bkager/Node-cookbook/assets/68086185/2427dc11-d4a4-4ff2-ae69-1cb07c6a27ee)